-If the party defeats the Deathsgate adventurers, and they don't manage to escape, they may make use of their rivals' gear whether it was looted from the Deathsgaters or they surrendered their weapons over to the party.
+If the party defeats the Deathsgate adventurers, and they don't manage to escape, they may make use of their rivals' gear whether it was looted from the Deathsgaters or whether they surrendered their weapons over to the party.

-In addition to their mundane equipment, Ferrin has a bag of holding (containing 100 gp and the Deathsgaters' remaining day of rations), Gor'aashta wields an adamantine battleaxe, and Aena uses an arcane focus wand made from mabaran ebony imbued wood (WGtE, Magic Items).
+In addition to their mundane equipment, Gor'aashta wields an adamantine battleaxe, and Aena uses an arcane focus wand made from mabaran ebony imbued wood (from chapter 5 of Eberron: Rising from the Last War).